boki94ns/THM-SOC-Analyst-Portfolio/Lab-02-Firewall-Blocked-URL-Investigation/README.md

 This lab documents a firewall alert investigation performed in the TryHackMe SOC Simulator.

 The alert was triggered when an internal host attempted an outbound connection to a blacklisted external URL.
 The firewall successfully blocked the request.
-The objective of this investigation was to review the firewall event, analyze the network indicators, enrich the destination IP and URL using AbuseIPDB and VirusTotal, classify the alert, and document the response.
+The goal of this investigation was to review the firewall event, analyze the destination IP and URL using threat intelligence sources, classify the alert, and document the response actions.

 ---